×

 When we asked people what advice they would give someone preparing to move to Nassau, they said:

 "Nassau is a beautiful and vibrant city with a lot to offer expats.
 Before moving to Nassau, it is important to research the cost of living, as it is higher than many other Caribbean cities.
 Additionally, expats should be aware that the official language is English, but the local dialect is a mix of English and Bahamian Creole.
 It is also important to note that the currency is the Bahamian Dollar, which is pegged to the US Dollar.
-Finally, expats should be aware that the climate is tropical and humid, with temperatures ranging from the mid-70s to the mid-80s year-round," remarked one expat in Nassau, Bahamas.
+Finally, expats should be aware that the climate is tropical and humid, with temperatures ranging from the mid-70s to the mid-80s year-round," said one expat in Nassau.

 How do I find a place to live in Nassau?